|Ancestry Library Edition (ProQuest)|

 Historical coverage of the world from 1450+ (excluding US & Canada).
 Leading bibliography for historical study in the world with 2,000+ international journals.

 Provides full-text access to back issues (delay in coverage generally 3-5 years) of selected scholarly journals in history, economics, political science, demography, mathematics and other fields of the humanities, social sciences, and life sciences.
-The Library's access includes all Arts & Sciences Collections, the Life Sciences Collection, and the Ireland Collection.
+The Library's access includes all Arts & Sciences Collections, the Life Sciences Collection, Business IV, and the Ireland Collection.

 Full-text access to over 400 high quality, peer-reviewed humanities and social sciences journals from over 100 scholarly publishers.